 - Integrate with third party platforms and tools such as Zapier, PayPal, Stripe, Amazon Payments, WooCommerce, Shopify, Instagram, Facebook, and more.

-Plans start from $15/month which includes 1,000 contacts and a huge amount of functionality for the money.
+Plans start from $12.30/month (paid annually0 which includes 1,000 contacts and a huge amount of functionality for the money.
 Email marketing, autoresponders, landing pages, funnels, automation templates, and the ability to sell e-products.
 These are all included in the basic plan.

 On higher plans, webinars, additional users, extra funnel types and other features are available.